BY ROBERT FALCONER

 Bottom line: use it in a pinch.
 If you shoot video regularly, a videocamera or a higher-end DSLR with dedicated functionality is your best bet.

-Notwithstanding my photograph above of the X-Pro1 with a Billingham Hadley bag, no matter how small and light a shoulder bag is, it can still end up full of unnecessary junk that you don’t really need during a day’s photographic outing.
+Notwithstanding my photograph below of the X-Pro1 with a Billingham Hadley bag, no matter how small and light a shoulder bag is, it can still end up full of unnecessary junk that you don’t really need during a day’s photographic outing.
 Carry it, and you’ll feel obligated to haul around all that goes in it…even if it’s redundant.
 That translates to more weight, faster fatigue, greater annoyance…and a less productive shooting experience―the antithesis of the X-Pro1 philosophy, in my opinion.
 Save the cumbersome carryall bags for your DSLR kit.
 The X-Pro1, like the Leica, is about simplicity.
 Embrace that simplicity and you’ll find your photography improves, in much the same way that learning to see [again] can be aided by shooting with a single focal length lens.